ybiquitous/homepage/.github/pull_request_template.md

 <!--

 Checklist:

+    * Simplfy the title.
+    * Leave a reason in the body.
-* Add proper labels like "bug" or "blog" etc. For all the labels, see https://github.com/ybiquitous/homepage/labels -->
+    * Add proper labels like "bug" or "blog" etc. See https://github.com/ybiquitous/homepage/labels

+-->